metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 14	|	13	|	species	|	DT	|	0	|	1	|
 ```

-- file: `names.dmp`
+- The **names.dmp** file:

-  This file contains the scientific names, and a set of alternative names, for all the taxa.
+  It contains the scientific names, and a set of alternative names, for all the taxa.
 It is also a tabular file where the columns are separated by a `|` character and some whitespace.

   - The first column is the taxid of the taxon.
   - The second column is the name of the taxon.